-Welcome to class 5PT.
-Your teachers are Mrs Penfold and Miss Leadbetter.
-Your teaching assistant is Mrs Taylor.
+Welcome to class 5G.
+Your teacher is Miss Gauci.
+Your teaching assistant is Mrs Overall.

 Home Learning Disclaimer: Some home learning is not published on the website as they are from schemes of work which we do not have copyright permission to publish online.